pingcap/tiproxy/docs/design/2024-08-27-traffic-replay.md

 All the connections share the same username to replay.
 The user needs to create an account with full privilege and then specify the username and password on TiProxy.

 Replaying DDL and DML statements makes the data on the testing cluster dirty, which requires another import if the replay needs to be executed again.
 To avoid this, TiProxy should support a statement filter, which allows read-only statements to be replayed.
+TiProxy may not parse the statement correctly because its version decouples with the TiDB version, so it normalizes the statement and simply searches for keywords such as `SELECT`, `UNION`, and `FOR UPDATE` to judge whether the statement is read-only.

 When replaying commands, we support multiple speed options:
 - Replay with the same speed as the production cluster.
 Since the command timestamps are recorded in the traffic files, TiProxy can replay with the same speed.
 It can simulate the production workload.